Specialty Branch

 When you join the Army National Guard as a Chaplain, you will be a commissioned officer.
 Chaplains are the non-combative, spiritual leaders of the Army National Guard, providing emotional and religious support to Soldiers and their families.
 You'll perform religious ceremonies, offer guidance and help Soldiers adjust to their military lives and experiences.

-Your initial training is the Chaplain Officer Basic Leadership Course; a three month program at Fort Jackson, South Carolina.
+Your initial training is the Chaplain Officer Basic Leadership Course; a three-month program at Fort Jackson, South Carolina.
 This course teaches you to apply your civilian chaplain skills to the Army environment, prepares you physically and mentally to be an officer in the Guard, and covers the complexities of the First Amendment, freedom of expression, counseling, mentoring and leadership.
 This course can be completed in one block or several phases over a 24month period.

 As a Chaplain, all religions and belief systems are welcome in the Guard.
 To serve as a Guard chaplain, your faith group must have a federally recognized endorsing agency that can issue an ecclesiastical endorsement for you.
 Typically, you will work with Soldiers from your own faith.